 You are here

 Events like this can cause a lot of worry.
 You haven’t said it, but it sounds like you are concerned about HIV, let me know if I got that wrong.
 If you went to the HIM clinic in Vancouver I am guessing that they would have done the HIV pooled NAAT test for you, at 23days it would be unusual for the pooled NAAT not to pick up HIV if it was there.
-If they did the 4th generation HIV test (the standard test you get at your doctor’s office) the window period for this test is 50 days.
+If they did the 4th generation HIV test (the standard test you get at your doctor’s office) the window period for this test is 95% accurate by 6 weeks and would give you a final result by 3 months.

 There would be no chance of passing an STI from your genitals to your girlfriend after 6-7hrs.
 After this amount of time you would need to develop the infection yourself before being able to pass it on, this would take at least a couple of days for things like gonorrhea and longer for other STI.